-(Image by NBC News) Public policy analysis is a sort of Frankenstein’s monster of a field, cobbled together as it is from pieces of civics, law, and economics.
-The ideal analyst reads Foreign Policy in the morning, creates econometric models in the afternoon, and dispassionately holds forth on the pros and cons of changes to the earned income tax credit after dinner.
-The field, as … Continue reading The Policy Analysts Have Assumed the World…
+(Image by NBC News) by Kevin Seney Public policy analysis is a sort of Frankenstein’s monster of a field, cobbled together as it is from pieces of civics, law, and economics.
+The ideal analyst reads Foreign Policy in the morning, creates econometric models in the afternoon, and dispassionately holds forth on the pros and cons of changes to the earned income tax credit after dinner. … Continue reading The Policy Analysts Have Assumed the World…

 (image by Doug Turetsky) Since January 27th, headline after headline has raged over the “travel ban” from President Trump and how several courts have stopped its execution.
 But there are so many questions including: what exactly is the travel ban, how has it progressed through the courts, what is its impact, and how does the second version differ from the first?
 As all other executive … Continue reading Trump’s Travel Ban: Unpacking the Policy